sgandon/katacoda-scenarios/helm/steps/install-chart.md

 `helm lint hello-world`{{execute}}

-`helm install hello-world --debug --dry-run`{{execute}}
+`helm install hello-world ./hello-world --debug --dry-run`{{execute}}

 The chart is now ready to be installed.
-Every time a chart is installed, Helm will assign it a new release name unless you explicitly overwrite it.
-You can overwrite the default name with the "`--name`" flag.
+Every time a chart is installed, Helm will need a release name to be specifed.
 Let's use `helm-training` as our release name:

-`helm install hello-world --name helm-training`{{execute}}
+`helm install helm-training ./hello-world`{{execute}}

 List all Helm/k8s applications/releases with the following command: